 Location: United States

 Felderman is pleased to be a new (2019) student at Rocky Mountain College of Art and Design, working towards his Fine Arts Degree in Photography.
-Felderman is a 34-year award winning Iowa real estate broker, a long-time Dubuque philanthropist (along with his wife Nancy, they are involved in many non-profits), and an independent writer/photographer published in local, state, national and international magazines and books.
+Felderman is a 34-year award-winning Iowa real estate broker, a long-time Dubuque philanthropist (along with his wife Nancy), and an independent writer/photographer published in local, state, national and international magazines and books.
 He has received numerous local, state, national, and international recognition and awards for his writing and photography.

 General Bob is a professional speaker on subjects ranging from unmanned aerial systems (drones) to pandemic influenza to domestic catastrophic responses to nuclear weapon accidents to terrorism to strategic planning and operations to aviation to real estate to art and photography.
 Felderman has traveled to many parts of the world, but chooses to live in the Midwest United States near the Mighty Mississippi River.

 As aerial artist the past few years, I'm presenting some of my commercial efforts, as well documentary photos of life around and along the mighty Mississippi River.

 The historical county courthouse has gold leaf on the dome, renovated exterior of the redstone masonry walls, stone eaves and window, and gray statues.

 As part of a magazine cover assignment, these newly installed solar panels were the years highlight for the city.